cu-swe4s-fall-2023/assignment-2-python-refresher-arer2562/README.md

 Added .gitignore file to unignore .githubworkflows
 Now .github workflows works to allow test c1.yml
 This edit is testing if it workks
+Updated to run in accorance to pylint final release tagged as v5.0